Early Childhood

 For more information, please follow this link to our admissions page.

-The I'iwi Preschool Program is designed to help young children (2 to 3 1/2 years of age) to mature socially while meeting their changing needs as they transition into the early childhood years.
+The I'iwi Preschool Program is designed to help young children (aged 3 to 4 years) mature socially while meeting their changing needs as they transition into the early childhood years.
 The children's day will follow a natural rhythm of circle time, indoor play, organic snack and outdoor activity.
-This new class offering, held in Haleakalā School’s unique Waldorf early childhood setting, is the perfect opportunity to provide young children an environment that enhances healthy social relations.
+This new class offering, held in Haleakalā School’s unique Waldorf early childhood setting, is the perfect opportunity to provide young children with an environment that enhances healthy social relations.

-The equipment provided at HWS is simple and made of beautiful, natural materials so that a child’s imagination can be stimulated.
+The equipment provided at HWS is simple and made of beautiful, natural materials so that a child’s imagination is stimulated.
 For example, a length of silk fabric may become the king’s cape, a tent for travelers, or a tablecloth for tea.

 Celebration and rhythm are also important aspects of the young child’s daily experience.
 Each day’s activities include creative play, morning circle (including socializing games and rhythmical activities developing coordination and balance), and storytelling time.